libffcv/ffcv/docs/making_dataloaders.rst

   :ref:`Making custom transforms <Making custom transforms>` guide.

-The following shows an example of a full pipeline for an image field: starting with a field decoder, :class:`SimpleRGBImageDecoder`, followed by a mix of transforms implemented by FFCV and ``torchvision.Transforms``:
+The following shows an example of a full pipeline for an image field that starts with a field decoder, :class:`SimpleRGBImageDecoder`, followed by a mix of transforms implemented by FFCV and ``torchvision.Transforms``: